KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 * profile-isolated AI memory where supported
 * non-persistent AI memory for incognito or other ephemeral contexts where supported
 * no cloud-sync expectation for AI memory
+* local `AI & Diagnostics` panel state can remain available when that panel is closed and reopened within the browser

 If a current-session AI health or runtime-status feature is present, it should be treated as a browser runtime indicator rather than a permanent user score.